 Direct traffic exchanges are usually established at no charge between two autonomous systems that want to save costs.
 The savings are achieved by not having to carry that traffic over expensive transit links via commercial providers.
 Also, these direct exchanges have the added benefit of reducing latency because there are fewer hops.

 Usually traffic exchanges occur at public exchange points, also known as IXPs.
 The simplest kind of exchange point is a Layer-2 switch.
-In this exercise, we will simply configure direct links between routers, which is basically the same thing as connecting through a switch.
+In this exercise, we will simply configure direct links between routers, which from the point of view of BGP is equivalent to connecting through a switch.